tliss/cs601/README.md

 * Increased margins on content for a more pleasant reading experience
 * Added box-shadows to `<img>`
 * Added stylized download button for audio and video
+* Created new pages to host external Links, Contact info, and Resume

 ### Changes for Assignment 3